Asian shares rally on jobs data, despite trade talks impasse | Taiwan News

 NORTH KOREAN SUMMIT BACK ON: After a week of hard-nosed negotiations, diplomatic gamesmanship and no shortage of theatrics, President Donald Trump announced Friday that the historic nuclear-weapons summit he had canceled with North Korea's Kim Jong Un is back on.
 The June 12 meeting in Singapore, the first between heads of the technically still-warring nations, is meant to begin the process of ending North Korea's nuclear program.

 ENERGY: Oil futures dipped on speculation that OPEC countries may decide to raise supply at a summit later this month.
-Benchmark U.S. crude fell 4 cents to $65.77 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude fell 11 cents to $65.70 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract lost $1.23 to settle at $65.81 per barrel on Friday.
-Brent crude, used to price international oils, fell 26 cents to $76.53 in London.
+Brent crude, used to price international oils, fell 35 cents to $76.44 per barrel.

 AP Business Writer Stan Choe contributed.